 Basing your umbrella limit off of your net worth is the most common method.
 See the example of calculating net worth below.
 The limit of you umbrella policy should exceed your net worth.
 If your net worth is less than your current liability coverage, you may not need an umbrella policy.

-Setting your umbrella limit based on your total assets will give you more protection than basing it off of your net worth.
-Instead of matching your liability coverage to your net worth, these advisors recommend coverage equal to the value of your assets without regard for your debts (this could help you avoid selling your home to pay a judgment if your net worth is your home equity, for example).
+Setting your umbrella limit based on your total assets gives you more protection than basing it off of your net worth.
+Instead of matching your liability coverage to your net worth, experts recommend coverage equal to the value of your assets without regard for your debts (this could help you avoid selling your home to pay a judgment if your net worth is your home equity, for example).
 Applying this to the example above, then, you'd want at least $500,000 of liability insurance, because the assets total $500,000.
 You may need an umbrella policy if your insurer's basic liability coverage limit is less than $500,000.

 But that's not all.
 If someone sues you and gets a judgment that exceeds your liability coverage, your future earnings may also be on the line, and could be garnished up to 25 percent.
 To address this, consider multiplying your income by five and adding that amount to your asset total.
 If your total household earnings are $100,000 a year, and you have $500,000 in assets to protect, you may want a $1 million policy.
 You'd almost certainly want umbrella coverage.